 You can visit Eastern Virginia’s Machicomoco State Park to hike, paddle, boat, camp or simply enjoy views of the York River.
 But for those who stop to enjoy the site’s historical materials or lend an observant eye to the cultural Easter eggs scattered throughout the property, you will be rewarded with a rich and vital story about the region’s early inhabitants.

 According to the Virginia Department of Conservation and Recreation, Machicomoco State Park is the first state park in the Commonwealth dedicated to Virginia’s native tribes.
 Named after the Algonquin word for “a special meeting place,” the park resides within the Virginia tidewater territory that the Powhatans referred to as Tsenacommacah.
 It was likely associated with the extensive Powhatan Chiefdom, a political alliance of Algonquian-speaking Virginia Indians that occupied the area.
-Ten miles downriver from the park is Werowocomoco, the significant Powhatan site where Captain John Smith first met Pocahontas.
+Ten miles up river from the park is Werowocomoco, the significant Powhatan site where Captain John Smith first met Pocahontas.

 Machicomoco’s foray into this story is a column of oyster shells stationed at the park’s entrance.
 The column is inspired by an oyster shell midden—an ancient refuse pile of discarded shells—which was discovered in the park.
 Subtle yet meaningful, the structure sets a tone for the park, which at every turn invites visitors to reflect on Indigenous peoples’ relationship with the land.